aerospike-community/aerospike-zabbix/Readme.md

 aerospike\_discovery.py simplifies Zabbix configurations for Aerospike clusters.
 The goal is to reduce the complexity to 3 simple steps.

-1. Drop aerospike\_discovery.py and ssl\_context.py into the external scripts directory of Zabbix.
+1. Drop aerospike\_discovery.py and ssl directory into the external scripts directory of Zabbix.
 2. Import the configuration template into Zabbix.
 3. Add the new Aerospike Serivce Template to Aerospike Hosts in Zabbix.